-This Question we've been asked (QWBA) updates and reissues tax avoidance scenarios from an earlier QWBA that has become outdated.
-The earlier QWBA was based on the Commissioner's statement on tax avoidance published in 2013 (IS 13/01).
-IS 13/01 has been replaced by IS XX/XX Tax avoidance and the interpretation of the general anti-avoidance provisions sections BG 1 and GA 1 of the Income Tax Act 2007.
+This Question we've been asked (QWBA) is one of two QWBAs that updates tax avoidance scenarios from earlier QWBAs that have become outdated.
+The earlier QWBAs were based on the Commissioner's statement on tax avoidance published in 2013 (IS 13/01).
+IS 13/01 has been replaced by IS 23/01: "Tax avoidance and the interpretation of the general anti-avoidance provisions sections BG 1 and GA 1 of the Income Tax Act 2007".